SHORT WAVE DIATHERMY (SWD)

 • 5-10 minutes

-• Twice a day give to a treatment
+• Twice a day give a treatment

 Inflammation in confined space [ air sinuses of face ]

-Most important that avoid the excess treatment
+Most importantly that avoid excess treatment

-Rise in tension in such an area seriously aggravates the symptoms.
+A rise in tension in such an area seriously aggravates the symptoms.

 Physiological Effect of Short Wave Diathermy:

-The effect is to follow the step :
+The effect is to follow the steps:

 • Heat Produce